Frequently asked questions (FAQ)

 I would like to study Elementary Mathematics, but I was not accepted at the start of the programme.
 What can I do?

-You cannot study a subject in which you are not enrolled.
-Although lecturers generally don't realise if you 'just sit down in the lecture hall', you don't have access to the courses on Stud.IP.
-However, the majority of communication now takes place via Stud.IP, where announcements are made and files uploaded, for example.
-More importantly, there is no way to register for exams from degree programmes for which you are not enrolled.
-So even if you manage to 'study' the modules throughout the semester, you can't complete them at the end because you can't take any exams.
+You cannot study a subject for which you are not enrolled.
+Whilst lecturers generally do not notice if you ‘just sit in the lecture theatre’, you will not have access to the modules on Stud.IP.
+However, this is now where the majority of communication takes place; for example, announcements are posted and files are uploaded there.
+But what’s even more important is this: there’s no way to register for exams in degree programmes you’re not enrolled in.
+So even if you manage to ‘study’ the modules throughout the semester, you won’t be able to complete them in the end because you can’t sit the exams.

 You can still do this:

-We recommend two-subject students who were unable to enrol in their desired subject to enrol in another combination of subjects that is free of admission.
-You can then take and study modules from the second subject and the area of specialisation there until you are enrolled in the subject of your choice at some point and can then study the missing modules there as normal.
+We recommend that students on a dual-subject programme who were unable to enrol in their preferred degree programme enrol in another combination of subjects that has no entry requirements.
+There, you can then take and study modules from your second subject and the area of specialisation until you are eventually enrolled in your preferred degree programme, at which point you can ‘catch up’ on the missing modules there in the usual way.
 You can then apply for Elementary Mathematics for the following winter semester.
-If you are accepted, you can then enrol in courses as normal and, above all, register for examinations.
+If you are accepted, you will be able to enrol in courses as normal from then on and, most importantly, register for exams.

-It may even be possible to apply for the higher semester of Elementary Mathematics in the coming summer semester if you have already completed the area of specialisation modules in that semester.
-However, these options should be discussed with the Admissions office or the ZSKB to be on the safe side.
-The ZSKB is a general advice centre for studying, but again, only the Admissions office can make binding decisions.
-If you manage to enrol for the higher semester, you can take the "ema001" module in the first semester after consulting your lecturers, as the examination does not have to be taken until the following summer semester.
+It may even be possible to apply for a higher semester in Elementary Mathematics as early as the coming summer semester, provided that modules from the area of specialisation have already been completed this term.
+However, these options should be discussed with the Admissions office or the ZSKB to be discussed to be on the safe side.
+The ZSKB is a general advisory service for students, but, once again, only the Admissions office can provide binding information.
+Should enrolment in the higher semester go ahead, it is possible, in consultation with the lecturers, to take the “ema001” module in the first semester, as the examination for this module does not have to be taken until the following summer semester.

-Specifically, this procedure entails two problems: Firstly, there is of course no guarantee that you will be accepted for your second application in the following year - you may have to wait another year and even then your enrolment is not guaranteed.
-It could therefore be that you invest a lot of time in a plan that doesn't work out in the end.
+Specifically, this approach presents two problems: Firstly, there is of course no guarantee that you will be accepted when you reapply the following year – so you may have to wait another year, and even then, your enrolment is not guaranteed.
+It could therefore be the case that you end up investing a great deal of time in a plan that ultimately does not work out.

-The second problem is the standard period of study, which you may not be able to meet.
-Many degree courses are based on the fact that a full six semesters are available for each subject and it is not always possible to complete the 60 credit points of the first year of study with modules from the second subject and the area of specialisation alone.
-You may therefore end up needing longer to complete your degree programme, which could have an impact on your BAföG funding, for example.
-In case of doubt, we also recommend seeking advice from the ZSKB .
+The second problem is the standard period of study, which you may not be able to complete within the prescribed time.
+Many degree programmes are structured on the basis that a full six semesters are available for each subject, and it is not always possible to fulfil the 60 credit points required for the first year of study solely with modules from your second subject and the area of specialisation.
+This means you may end up taking longer to complete your degree, which could, for example, affect your student finance through BAföG.
+Here too, if in doubt, we recommend seeking advice from the ZSKB .

 I am studying (elementary) maths to become a teacher.
 Which timetable help should I attend during the orientation week?